-- time_step, time_step_fract_num, time_step_frac_den: - Time step for model integration in seconds. - Fractional time step specified in separate integers of numerator and denominator. - Typically 5 to 6xDX (DX is grid distance in km) - e_we, e_sn, e_vert: - Model grid dimensions (staggered) in X, Y and Z directions. - num_metgrid_levels: - Number of metgrid (input) data levels. - num_metgrid_soil_levels: - Number of soil data levels in the input dataFound by typing ncdump -h met_em.d01.<date> | more - dx, dy: - grid distance: in meters p_top_requested:
+- time_step, time_step_fract_num, time_step_frac_den. - Time step for model integration in seconds. - Fractional time step specified in separate integers of numerator and denominator. - Typically 5 to 6xDX (DX is grid distance in km) - e_we, e_sn, e_vert: - Model grid dimensions (staggered) in X, Y and Z directions. - num metgrid levels: - Number of metarid (input) data levels. - num metarid soil levels: - Number of soil data levels in the input data Found by typing ncdump -h met_em.d01.<date> | more - dx, dy: - grid distance: in meters